-In terms of claims made by the County, 12 claims were processed in the second quarter of 2022.
+In terms of claims made by the County, 17 claims were processed in the third quarter of 2022.
 A breakdown of this information is provided in Attachment #2.
-Over the past 3 years the average annual claims by the County is 74.
-Claims reported in 2022, year to date represent 37.8% of the average of reported claims.
-This would indicate a downward trend in claims, however it should be noted that the volume of claims in 2019 is an anomaly that may be increasing the three year average.
-The anomaly may have been caused by the administrative process being utilized which included the recording of "incidents" that didn't actually result in a claim.
+Over the past 3 years, the average annual claims by the County is 74.
+Claims reported in 2022, year to date represent 60.8% of the average of reported claims.
+This would indicate a consistent trend in claims; however, it should be noted that the volume of claims in 2019 is an anomaly that may be increasing the three-year average.
+The anomaly may have been caused by a change in the administrative process (the recording of "incidents" as claims, when in fact the incident didn't actually result in a claim).
 This process has now changed, therefore, the more recent years of 2021 and 2022 show a much lower total claims volume which demonstrates that claims by the County may actually be increasing in 2022.

 Attachment #2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
-It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather they reflect the recovered amounts received in the 2nd quarter.
+It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather, they reflect the recovered amounts received in the third quarter.
 The recovery process and timeline can vary depending on the type and nature of the claim.
+Staff have been working diligently on subrogation and it is expected these efforts will be realized in the fourth quarter.

 Finally, Attachment #3 outlines costs associated with resolving claims, both by and for the County, as described above.
-The resolution of a claim is either in the form of settlement or denial of a claim, or in the case of litigation, a judgement.
-In previous reporting years, subrogation claims that were recorded under the settled category, are now separated and recorded as recovered, giving a clearer picture of the closure of these types of claims.
+The resolution of a claim is either in the form of settlement or denial of a claim, or in the case of litigation, a judgement/award.
+In previous reporting years, subrogation claims that were recorded under the settled category are now separated and recorded as recovered, giving a clearer picture of the closure of these types of claims.
 Costs associated with denial of claims are usually limited to the expenses incurred to investigate a claim and efforts are made to keep these costs to a minimum.
 Costs for settled claims during the stated period are not necessarily relative to the actual claims received during the same period, as the timeline and process of claims investigation varies according to the specific nature of each claim.
 Costs pertaining to claims from previous quarters and prior years include expenses to resolve claims involved in the litigation process.
 Settlement amounts vary from claim to claim, never exceeding the County's deductible threshold, and in fact, settlement internally is most often somewhat lower in value.

-As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment #3), there was an increase in the first two quarters of 2022 costs.
+As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), there was an increase in the first three quarters of 2022 costs.
 It is anticipated that each quarter in 2022 will see higher costs than the previous year as we are still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.